Senior Research Analyst

 Sarah Philbrick joined MAPC’s Data Services department in 2016 to advance the agency’s land use modeling program.
-Sarah’s research is now focused on socioeconomic characteristics of the region’s population.
+In addition managing MAPC’s land use modeling activities, Sarah conducts research focused on socioeconomic characteristics of the region’s population.
 Her primary responsibility is to provide population, housing, and employment projections to help inform the agency’s plans and policy objectives.
-She also leads the agency’s scenario planning work, oversees a database of past, present, and future development in the region to help the agency better understand development and housing trends, and conducts other research activities in support of sustainable regional planning.
+Sarah also leads the agency’s scenario planning work and oversees a database of past, present, and future development in the region to help the agency better understand development and housing trends.

-Areas of Expertise: Scenario modeling, demographic trends, socioeconomic modeling, land change models, urban economics.
+Areas of Expertise: Scenario modeling, demographic trends, demographic modeling, land change models, land use allocation models, urban economics